Cesura/nxsh/README.md

 ## Bugs

 As this is an alpha release, there are bound to be many unforeseen bugs in the software.
-If it segfaults or something, I take no responsibility, but I *would* be very appreciative a little nudge in the way of a new GitHub issue pointing out your problem. ;)
+If it segfaults or something, I take no responsibility, but I *would* be very appreciative of a little nudge in the way of a new GitHub issue pointing out your problem. ;)

 ## License